towerofpower256/davidmac.pro/src/posts/2024-02-18-sn-emails-and-groups/index.md

 ---
 title: ServiceNow Quick Reference - How Emails are Sent to Groups
-description: A quick reference on how ServiceNow sends emails to groups and how different settings change how it works.
+description: A quick reference on how ServiceNow sends emails to groups, group members, managers, and group email addresses, and how different settings change how it works.
 image: featured.jpg
 imageThumbnail: featured-thumbnail.jpg
 date: 2024-02-18